lagbolt/library/TechServices.md

 This is disastrous!
 Overdrive have invented their own subject heading, "LGBTQIA+ (Fiction)"; there are 338 items (ebooks and audiobooks) that use this heading.
 First, these items will be invisible to a search using the "official" subject headings.
 Second, if you're looking at one of these items, you'll see this subject heading and can click on it, but what will be returned will be these 338 ebooks and audiobooks.
 You might possibly conclude that FCPL has no physical books of LGBTQIA+ Fiction at all.

 To be completely clear, there's nothing wrong with subject headings from a thesaurus other than LCSH.
 It's not even so bad that Overdrive has made up their own code for the $2 subfield, although it's technically incorrect [7].
 The problem is that the "LGBTQIA+ (Fiction)" subject heading is only included in some of the items it applies to, with the result that search results will be incomplete.

 #### Tagging - 2

 Can tagging — tags added to the catalog by patrons — enhance the catalog?

-In the abstract to "Transcending Library Catalogs" [B], Adler says:
+In the abstract to "Transcending Library Catalogs" [8], Adler says:

 >"While folksonomies are democratic and respond quickly to shifts and expansions of categories, they lack control and may inhibit findability of resources.
 Neither tags nor subject headings are perfect systems by themselves, but they may complement each other well in library catalogs.
 Bringing users’ voices into catalogs through the addition of tags might greatly enhance organization, representation, and retrieval of transgender-themed materials."